My Suggestion (July 2016)

-- Since RAW images take a lot of space I move out last years images to a 1TB external storage.
+- Since RAW images take a lot of space I move out last years images to a 2TB external storage.

 Canon verses Nikon

-I chose to review Canon since it is the most common brand among birdphotographers.
+I chose to review Canon since it is the most common brand among birdphotographers and the brand I have experience of.
 But today there seems to be very little difference between the brands, and either one is a good buy.

-I believe the Nikon D3S is the very best house available today.
+I believe the Nikon full frame cameras are the very best houses available today.
 This due to the extremely good high ISO and the color rendition.
-But it is a full frame Camera so you will be needing a 500mm which is not only very expensive, but very heavy as well.

 The image sensor can be full frame,

 or smaller than the regular 35mm film plane.
 If it's smaller it will increase

 the focal length of any lens that you attach.
 Thus the focal length multiplier or "crop